-When borrowers take out a mortgage, lenders often require they pay into an escrow account.
-Lenders control the escrow account, and pay property taxes and homeowners insurance on the borrower’s behalf.
+When borrowers take out a mortgage, lenders often require them to pay into an escrow account.
+Lenders control the escrow account, and use it to pay property taxes and homeowners insurance on the borrower’s behalf.
 Each month, borrowers pay down principal and interest, while contributing to the escrow account.

 If you place a down payment of 20% or more, your lender may choose to waive the escrow account.
 If they do, you can choose to pay your taxes and insurance yourself.
-Your lender may offer a lower interest rate if you choose to establish an escrow account.
+Your lender may offer a lower interest rate if you choose to establish an escrow account, however.

 Other lenders may require you to pay into an escrow account, which may or may not affect your interest rate.
 If your lender requires an escrow, they must follow the Department of Housing and Urban Development’s rules on maintaining escrow accounts.

-An escrow may not affect your interest rate, and will not change the type of mortgage.
-Tax and insurance rates are variable.
-It is possible the amount you pay into escrow can change from month to month, even if you have a fixed-rate mortgage.
+An escrow may not affect your interest rate and will not change the type of mortgage.
+Since the tax and insurance rates are variable, it’s possible the amount you pay into escrow can change from month to month or year to year, even if you have a fixed-rate mortgage.